Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 source .venv/bin/activate

-Tip: If you have not tried uv yet, give it a shot.
-It is a Rust-based Python package manager that installs dependencies 10-100x faster than pip.
-It is quickly becoming the standard tool for Python project management.
+Tip: Anyone unfamiliar with uv should consider trying it.
+It is a Rust-based Python package manager that installs dependencies 10–100x faster than pip and is rapidly becoming the standard tool for Python project management.

 Install FastAPI and Uvicorn